rcl-ssl/docs/installations/apache.md

 #### Linux Command :
 ```
-wget https://url-of-the-file -O /folder/to/save/filename.extension
+wget https://url-of-the-file -O filename.extension
 ```

-In Linux you can use the ```wget``` command to download the file
+In Linux, you can use the ```wget``` command to download the file.
+Run the command for each file you want to download.

 #### Windows :
 ```